inv4fee2020/pli_node_conf/node_backup_restore.md

 **_!!
 READ CAREFULLY !!_**

 >
 >  - The "vars" configuration file name structure uses the 'hostname' of the VPS where it was created.
 When migrating to a new VPS hosting platform be aware that the newly provisioned VPS will have a different 'hostname'.
-See the [renaming a VPS section](node_backup_restore.md#renaming-a-vps)
 >
 >
->  - To reduce effort it is recommended that you rename the new VPS to match that of your original system.
-If this is not possible then you will therefore need to rename the restored files so that they are compatible with the scripts.
+>  - To reduce effort it is recommended that you rename the restored conf files so that they are compatible with the scripts.
 See the [renaming files section](node_backup_restore.md#renaming-files)
 >
 >
 >  - The script will always restore to the location where the backup files originated.
 This is only a concern when performing a Full Restore.
-Operators should ensure that they maintain the same user account details when migrating
+Operators should ensure that they maintain the same user account details when migrating.
 >

 ---